 Building Trust and Credibility

 Authenticity fosters trust and credibility among consumers.
-When a business owner is authentic, it creates a sense of transparency and honesty that resonates with customers.
-These, in turn, lead to stronger relationships and brand loyalty.
+When a business owner is true to their values, it creates a sense of transparency and honesty that resonates with customers, leading to stronger relatability and brand loyalty.
 Customers are more likely to support a business that they believe is genuine and honest in its dealings.
-One of the most famous phrases about authenticity and trust is from Maya Angelou, who said, “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 Creating Genuine Connections